Integrating with Blockchain Technology

-Blockchains allows different parties that do not know or trust each other to maintain consensus as to the state of changes made to a shared ledger.
+Blockchain allows different parties that do not know or trust each other to maintain consensus as to the state of changes made to a shared ledger.
 Bitcoin is probably the most recognized use of Blockchain technology as it has enabled payment transactions between strangers without need for a third-party financial intermediary (that is, a bank).
-The scope of potential applications is broad and applies to almost every industry, giving rise to wide interest and investment in blockchain over the past few years.
+The scope of potential applications is broad and applies to almost every industry, giving rise to wide interest and investment in blockchain technology integration over the past few years.

-Shared Ledger– Append only the distributed transaction record.
+Shared Ledger– Append-only the distributed transaction record.
 While the intended design of Bitcoin blockchain was to democratize visibility, in an enterprise blockchain this would have to be reconsidered due to regulations surrounding consumer data.
 As the information in the block once verified is copied to every node, there is absolute transparency with access based on permission.

 Public and Private–Public blockchains such as Bitcoin and Ethereum are permission-less available for use.
 Any node can conduct transactions as well as take part in the consensus process to advance the blockchain.

-There are trade-offs between permissioned and public systems including transaction processing rate, cost, censorship and the flexibility in changing and optimizing the network rules.
+There are trade-offs between permissioned and public systems including transaction processing rate, cost, censorship, and the flexibility in changing and optimizing the network rules.

 Immutability, Irreversibility– Records in the nodes are cryptographically secured, with no possibility for anyone (without key access) to change the data, so there is no threat to data integrity.

 Trust Systems or Consensus– The consensus protocol is designed to maintain a common, unambiguous ordering of transactions and blocks and guarantees the integrity and consistency of the blockchain across geographically distributed nodes.
 State of consensus is reached when all nodes produce the same output and the outputs produced by the nodes are valid according to the rules of the protocol.

 Business Rules or Contracts– This is a rules component, as needed by any business to define the flow of value and state of a transaction.

 Different Implementations—for example, Hyperledger and Ethereum—cannot integrate easily and can be thought of as completely different enterprise systems.
 To share information between these two systems, you would need to create a blockchain integration layer or standardize on a single protocol.
 Enterprise blockchain implementation needs to be augmented with capabilities as depicted in the diagram.

-The diagram below depicts one view that includes the components often necessary for a successful blockchain implementation.
+The diagram below depicts one view that includes the components often necessary for successful blockchain technology implementation.
 Starting from the bottom of the diagram and working upwards, note that the distributed ledger/blockchain, security components, blockchain APIs, and smart contracts are capabilities typically offered by a blockchain technology stack.

 Smart contracts—self-executing code on a blockchain that automatically implements the terms of an agreement between parties—are a critical step forward, streamlining processes that are currently spread across multiple databases and legacy systems.
 Instead of static data objects that are inserted into the distributed ledger, a Smart Contract is a program that can perform the generation of downstream actions when appropriate conditions are met.
 They only become immutable once accepted into the ledger.
 Business rules are embedded in a contract that can automatically trigger based on certain conditions being met.
-E.g. a credit pre-qualification or assets transferred after a payment is made or after legal approval is provided etc.
+For example, a credit pre-qualification or assets transferred after payment is made or after legal approval is provided etc.

-They are not contracts in the legal sense, but components of software that extend blockchains’ utility from simply keeping a record of financial transaction entries to automatically implementing terms of multiparty agreements.
-Smart contracts are executed by a network of nodes using consensus protocols and Once deployed on the blockchain, the smart contract is always running and responding to requests.
+They are not contracts in the legal sense, but components of the software that extend blockchains’ utility from simply keeping a record of financial transaction entries to automatically implementing terms of multiparty agreements.
+Smart contracts are executed by a network of nodes using consensus protocols and once deployed on the blockchain, the smart contract is always running and responding to requests.
 Essentially this lowers the need for third-party oversight because the software itself is a controlled and open framework visible to all transaction participants allowing parties to agree upon terms, with reduced risk of error or manipulation.

 Services and Process Automation